diffusiondata/diffusion-kafka-connect/README.md

 The delivery guarantees of Kafka do not map directly to Diffusion's implicit delivery modes.
-Furthermore, since Diffusion does not have the concept of user-specific message order or topic partitions - instead relying solely on a last-write-wins model per topic - parallelism of Connector tasks is difficult to achieve.
+Furthermore, since Diffusion does not have the concept of user-specific message order or topic partitions - instead relying solely on a last-write-wins model per topic - parallelism of connector tasks is difficult to achieve.
 The general behaviour should be understood as:

-*   The Diffusion Adapter should have a single task for both Sink or Source.
+*   The Diffusion Kafka Adapter should have a single task for both Sink or Source.
 This is a result of being unable to rationally distribute addressed topics across multiple tasks, given that the semantics of Diffusion's topic selectors are resolved at runtime.
-*   To parallelise operations, it is recommended to run multiple instances of the Diffusion Adapter with separate configurations to target subsets of source or destination topics.
+*   To parallelise operations, it is recommended to run multiple instances of the Diffusion Kafka Adapter with separate configurations to target subsets of source or destination topics.
 *   Message order is dependent on the upstream source.
 The source connector is guaranteed to deliver messages in-order for a given source topic, but is unable to provide Kafka with useful offsets